trothr/nord/doc/xmasgift.md

 Moved all documentation from Google Drive to GitHub.

+NORDAUTO was supseded by ZNETBOOT around 2017 October.

 * 2015-December

 Finally actually announced the availability of NORDAUTO EXEC and friends.
 This follows months of periodic review and updates to the NORD system.
+(ZNETBOOT supersedes NORDAUTO)

 * 2014-December

-NORDAUTO EXEC and supporting files (be sure to get CURL REXX) This script runs in CMS, pulls down a kernel and memory based root FS.
+NORDAUTO EXEC and supporting files (be sure to get CURL REXX) (ZNETBOOT supersedes NORDAUTO with the same capability) This script runs in CMS, pulls down a kernel and memory based root FS.
-Boots in under 15 seconds, gets the guest on the net and ready to run ‘nordinstboot’ and/or ‘nordinstroot’ if you wish.
+Boots in under 15 seconds, gets the guest on the net and ready to run `nordinstboot` and/or `nordinstroot` if you wish.

 * 2013-December

 CD0.iso

 This CD image has the “rootstrap” packages for I386, S390, and PPC.
 Note that GLIBC for I386 is back-level (2.6.1) from that for S390 and PPC (2.12.2).